OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/5 August 2017.md

 ---

 ## Books, Research, and Cultural Commentary

 - Water transfer from Mars to Earth occurred due to a **Birkeland current** between bodies with different electric potentials.
+- Rise of trans identities is a reflection of chaos and entropy, tied to disintegration and soul smashing.

 ---

 ## Notable Warnings or Predictions